So, you want to start a WordPress blog?

 - Usually quite costly.
 Bluehost, for example, charges starting at $14.99/month.

 - Pay for features you might not use.
-If you’re a beginner, you don’t need to functionality of a VPS.
+If you’re a beginner, you don’t need to the functionality of a VPS.

-Managed VPS hosting: pros and cons
+Managed WordPress hosting: pros and cons

 Managed hosting is the top tier package you can get.
 With a managed host, you’re not responsible for any problems that might occur; you get a dedicated team to help you 24/7, and priority support to help you optimize your site from experts.

-- Top tier security.
+- Top-tier security.
 Never worry about backing your site up or getting attacked by hackers.

 - Fast sites.
 Managed servers are known for optimized loading times because they use the best equipment available.